Luckolite/CTBot/README.md

 ## Getting Started

-You'll need Python 3.6 or higher to run the bot due to f-strings & discord.py requirements.
+You'll need Python 3.6 or higher to run the bot due to f-strings and dependencies.

 ### Installation
 1. Clone this repository.